 Most vehicle collisions are not “accidents.”
 Driver error causes over 90 percent of the car wrecks in Florida.
 In a manner of speaking, many of these wrecks happen before the driver slides behind the wheel, as outlined below.

 Impaired motorists know that they should not drive yet they do so anyway.
 Because of this conscious indifference, an Orlando car accident attorney might be able to obtain substantial compensation in these cases.

-This substance dulls reflexes and clouds judgement.
+This substance dulls reflexes and clouds judgment.
 So, it is little wonder that alcohol causes about a third of the fatal car wrecks in Florida.

 Frequently, direct evidence of liability is available.
 In Florida, tortfeasors (negligent drivers) are liable for damages as a matter of law if: